abahmadb/Web-Applications/README.md

 This will generate a 'target' folder with a WAR package named education.X.X.X.war, where X.X.X is the version of the project.

 The archive can then be deployed in Tomcat.
-To sign in on the the website, any combination email-password can be used, as long as the email is sintattically
+To sign in on the the website, any combination email-password can be used, as long as the email is syntactically an email (like something​@smthng.com)

 ## Contributors:
 Students who made this Project possible